NantawatLaothong/Git_Test_Project/readme.md

-This is a test repository that will help me learn about github.
+This is a test repository that will help me learn about git and github.